syncfusion-content/document-processing-docs/Document-Processing/PDF/PDF-Library/NET/Converting-HTML-to-PDF.md

 </tr>
 </table>

 Use the following packages for .NET Framework targeted applications.
-If you are using other Syncfusion libraries or components, use the HTML to PDF converter library with the same platform packages.
+If you are using other Syncfusion&reg; libraries or components, use the HTML to PDF converter library with the same platform packages.

 <table>
 <tr>